mbernste/mbernste.github.io/_posts/2021-06-14-statistical_test_ml.md

 A low p-value means that the null distribution is a poor explanation for our observed $T(X)$ and that we should look elsewhere for an explanation of $X$.
 That is, a low p-value supports the choosing the alternate category, $C_1$, for $X$ rather than $C_0$ (making this choice is called "rejecting the null hypothesis"; the null hypothesis is the hypothesis that the null distribution produced $T(X)$).
 Traditionally, one pre-specifies a threshold, $\alpha$, such that if the p-value is below $\alpha$, one chooses $C_1$ rather than $C_0$.

-In mathematical notation, this decision function is:
+In mathematical notation, the decision function, $f$, that outputs our choice of $C_0$ versus $C_1$ is:

 $$f(T(X)) := \begin{cases}C_1  \ \text{if} \ \text{p-value} < \alpha \\  C_0  \ \text{otherwise} \end{cases}$$

-where $\mathbb{I}$ is the indicator function.

 A brief review of supervised machine learning
 -----------------

 In supervised machine learning for binary classification, our data $X$ is summarized using a summarization function $T$ in a similar manner to hypothesis testing.
-In machine learning, $T(X)$ are called [features](https://en.wikipedia.org/wiki/Feature_selection) of $X$ and are usually a numerical vector rather than a single number as is usually the case in hypothesis testing.
+In machine learning, $T(X)$ are called [features](https://en.wikipedia.org/wiki/Feature_selection) of $X$ and are usually a numerical vector.
 Furthermore, to use machine learning, one is required to have on hand a set of *training examples* consisting of items and their associated correct decisions.
 We denote these item-decision pairs as

 $$\mathcal{D} := (X_1, Y_1), (X_2, Y_2), \dots, (X_n, Y_n)$$

-Then, given these training examples, we employ a **learning algorithm** that looks at these data and finds a decision function, $f$, that will make perform the binary decision when given $T(X)$.
+Then, given these training examples, we employ a **learning algorithm** that looks at these data and finds a decision function, $f$, that will perform the binary decision when given some $T(X)$.

 If one views the learning algorithm itself as a function, $\mathcal{A}$, that takes as input a training set $\mathcal{D}$ and outputs a decision function $f$, then we can formulate the complete machine learning-based decision making algorithm as: